luipir/QTraffic/README.txt

 The emission and energy consumption model is implemented as a plugin for open-source QGIS and integrates D3.js library with the Python programming.

-Developped by Luigi Pirelli inside EMSURE project with techincal support of Oxana Tchepel, Daniela Dias
+Developped by Luigi Pirelli inside EMSURE project with technical support by Oxana Tchepel, Daniela Dias

 EMSURE Project in Coimbra Univerity: http://www.uc.pt/en/efs/research/emsure/